Information regarding Arm Fortran Compiler

 Q: Which Linux distributions are supported?

 Arm Fortran Compiler is available on several Linux distributions including Ubuntu, RHEL and SUSE.
+See supported platforms for further information.

 Q: Which Armv8-A SoCs are supported?